ome/www.openmicroscopy.org/_posts/2015-12-10-omero-status.md

 categories: future-plans community
 ---

-Here’s a quick update on the status of various versions of OMERO, and our intended future development directions.
+This is a quick update on the status of various versions of OMERO, and some discussion about our future development plans and aspirations.

 ##Releases, maintenance and deprecation